Best Single-Premium Life Insurance Companies

 • 90 Life

-MassMutual is the most affordable single-premium life insurance policy provider, offering a strong balance between cost and customer service.
-The company is also the top provider of term life insurance.
+MassMutual is another top single-premium life insurance provider, offering a strong balance between cost and customer service.

-With steady growth and a diverse range of products, MassMutual consistently ranks among the top 10 largest life insurance companies.
-MassMutual's low customer complaint ratio and high financial stability make it a good choice for those seeking single-premium life insurance.
+The company consistently ranks among the top 10 largest life insurance companies with steady growth and a diverse range of products.
+MassMutual's low customer complaint ratio and high financial stability make it a strong choice for those seeking single-premium life insurance.

-MassMutual provides various life insurance options tailored to different needs and budgets.
+MassMutual offers various life insurance options tailored to different needs and budgets.
 MassMutual's single-premium life insurance, offered as CareChoice One, covers long-term care expenses like nursing homes and hospital fees.

 If long-term care isn't needed, the policy guarantees a death benefit.
-The policy also includes a surrender value that increases over time, allowing policyholders to receive a payout if they cancel their coverage.
+The policy also includes a surrender value that increases over time, allowing you to receive a payout if you cancel your coverage.

 Support Features